Skip to main content

 2019-08-15_11-43-58__1_.gif

-Edit Categories in Action Plan Templates
+Edit Category Values in Action Plans

 The fields and options that are displayed in Action Plan Templates can be found in the following area: